victorchall/EveryDream2trainer/.github/ISSUE_TEMPLATE/bug_report.md

 **If you are getting an error, use the ERROR template, not this BUG template. **

+Have you joined discord?
+You're far more likely to get a response there: https://discord.gg/uheqxU6sXN

 **To Reproduce**
 Steps to reproduce the undesired behavior:
 1. Configure training in this way (please attach _cfg.json)